 Fake Longevity: In order to progress further into the Story Mode, you must raise your ranks in online multiplayer first.
 Prior to the patch, this was a huge pain in the arse for players since the there were frequent disconnections.

-Foe-Tossing Charge: The Rush and Group Rush abilities for the Warrior allow them to plow forward, knocking enemies out of their paths.
+Foe-Tossing Charge: The Rush and Group Rush abilities for the Warrior and Berserker allows them to plow forward, knocking enemies out of their paths.

 Game-Breaking Bug: Prior to the patch released in November 2012, matchmaking is very slow and glitchy, with games ending due to failed connections being rather common.